Figuring out the right registration price to charge for your race is not easy.

-But price is only an element of sales, not the driving force behind it.
+But the price is only an element of sales, not the driving force behind it.

 Principle #3 — Know the difference between under and overpricing

 Underpricing is what happens when you are overcome by the urge to be cheap.

 You may want to under price your race in an attempt to attract customers that might think your competitor’s race registrations is too high.

-Your hoping by being the less expensive option, you will drive up volume.
+You’re hoping by being the less expensive option, you will drive up the volume.

 However, most racers want to get their money’s worth out of a race registration.

 Especially when there are only so many races they can attend in a given season.

 Just when you think that having a lower price will be good for business, your customers will be thinking that your low price means your race is cheap.

-And not cheap in the good way — cheap in the bad quality way.
+And not cheap in a good way — cheap in the bad quality way.

 Low prices can be misinterpreted to mean low value and can impact your ability to cover your costs.